plfa/plfa.github.io/src/plfa/acknowledgements.md

 <li>Ulf Norell</li>
 </ul>

-For a note showing how much more compact it is to avoid raw terms:
-  * David Darais

-<span class="force-end-of-list"></span>
 {%- if site.contributors or site.extra_contributors -%}
 For pull requests big and small, and for answering questions on the Agda mailing list:
 <ul class="list-of-contributors">